William-Ryan/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+A: Two parts that I learned about Express are built-in middleware and routing.

 - [ ] Describe Middleware?

+A: Middleware is software that acts as a bridge between an operating system or database and applications, especially on a network.

 - [ ] Describe a Resource?

+A: A Resource is anything we can draw upon for more data or information.

 - [ ] What can the API return to help clients know if a request was successful?

+A: A success status such a 200 or 201 along with a message clarifying the success.

 - [ ] How can we partition our application into sub-applications?

+A: We can partition our application into sub-applications through the use of module.exports, we can create many different sub-applications for different purposes and then import them amongst our application to provide different functions.

 ## Minimum Viable Product